 Just as each community is unique, environmental strategies need to be viewed in a similar way.
 Specifically, there is not a "one size fits all" approach to population-level services.
 While no "cookie cutter" approach has been identified, the Department has established key components that should be utilized as noted below.
 These key components are rooted in research and discretionary grant implementation.
-Department-funded contractors, in collaboration with their coalition and community partners, should consider other items that may need to be applied when identifying population-level prevention services.
+Department-funded prevention contractors, in collaboration with their coalition and community partners, should consider other items that may need to be applied when identifying population-level prevention services.

-Note: Where formal training are limited, the Department will provide training on the various components of the identified environmental strategies on an as needed basis.
+Note: When formal training options are limited, beginning in the planning step of the SPF the Department will provide training on the various components of the identified environmental strategies on an as needed basis.